 Diagrams can be exported to various image formats:

 You don't need to export each diagram separately.
 If you use batch export, you can export all diagrams from a project on few clicks.

-Project comparison tool allows to find and mark differences between two projects.
+The project comparison tool allows you to find and mark differences between two projects.

 Custom graphics and shapes

 Software Ideas Modeler offers an editor of custom graphics, which can be used for custom stereotypes or just inserted as custom shapes to diagrams.

 The fast editor allows you to textually edit the content of the selected element